arielgoes/NetDiffusion_Generator/README.md

 > **Note: Besides placing/dropping a fine-tune image do not forget to Enable ControlNet before generating the image.**

-10. Click Generate to complete the generation.
+8. Click on `Generate` to complete the generation.
 Note that extensive adjustments on the generation and ControlNet parameters may be needed to yield the best generation result as the generation tasks and training data differ from each other.

 ## Post-Generation Heuristic Correction
 Once enough instances of image representations of desired synthetic traffic are generated, place all of such instances under `/NetDiffusion_Generator/data/generated_imgs`.